Kalista-wangcc/librdkafka/INTRODUCTION.md

 since messages produced for the latter are queued separately until a topic's partition count is known, which would insert these messages after the partition-explicit messages regardless of produce order.

+#### Message timeout considerations

+If messages time out (due to `message.timeout.ms`) while in the producer queue there will be gaps the in the series of produced messages:

+E.g., Messages 1,2,3,4,5 are produced by the application.
+      While messages 2,3,4 are transmitted to the broker the connection to the broker goes down.
+      While the broking is down the message timeout expires for message 2 and 3.
+      As the connection comes back up messages 4, 5 are transmitted to the broker, resulting in a final written message sequence of 1, 4, 5.

+The producer gracefully handles this case by draining the in-flight requests for a given partition when one or more of its queued (not transmitted) messages are timed out.
+When all requests are drained the Epoch is bumped and the base sequence number is reset to the first message in the queue, effectively skipping the timed out messages as if they had never existed from the broker's point of view.
+The message status for timed out queued messages will be `RD_KAFKA_MSG_STATUS_NOT_PERSISTED`.

+If messages time out (also due to `message.timeout.ms`) while in-flight to the broker the protocol request will fail, the broker connection will be closed by the client, and the timed out messages will be removed from the producer queue.
+In this case the in-flight messages may be written to the topic log by the broker, even though a delivery report with error `ERR__MSG_TIMED_OUT` will be raised.
+The message status for timed out in-flight messages will be `RD_KAFKA_MSG_STATUS_POSSIBLY_PERSISTED`.

+An application may inspect the message status by calling `rd_kafka_message_status()` on the message in the delivery report callback.

+Despite the graceful handling of timeouts, we recommend to use a large `message.timeout.ms` to minimize the risk of timeouts.

+**Note**: `delivery.timeout.ms` is an alias for `message.timeout.ms`.

 #### Leader change